MaxIOFS/MaxIOFS/docs/SECURITY.md

 # MaxIOFS Security Guide

-**Version**: 0.2.4-alpha
+**Version**: 0.3.1-beta

-> **ALPHA SOFTWARE DISCLAIMER**
+> **BETA SOFTWARE DISCLAIMER**
 >
-> MaxIOFS is in **alpha stage**.
-Core security features are implemented but this software has not undergone comprehensive security audits or extensive penetration testing.
-Use in production at your own risk.
+> MaxIOFS is in **beta stage**.
+Core security features are implemented and production bugs have been fixed, but this software has not undergone comprehensive third-party security audits or extensive penetration testing.
+Use in production requires thorough testing in your environment.

 ## Overview